indestim/python_library_API-Carriots/readme.md

-# Send stream Carriots using a Python library
+# Python class that consumes the Carriots API

 Class to send stream to Carriots for IoT projects using a Python library